-Small groups of brain cells store concepts for memory formation– from Luke Skywalker to your grandmotherFebruary 23rd, 2013 in Neuroscience /
+Small groups of brain cells store concepts for memory formation– from Luke Skywalker to your grandmotherFebruary 23, 2013 in Medicine & Health / Neuroscience

 Concepts in our minds – from Luke Skywalker to our grandmother - are represented by their own distinct group of neurons, according to new research involving a University of Leicester neuroscientist.

 The research, by University of Leicester neuroscientist Professor Rodrigo Quian Quiroga together with Professor Itzhak Fried, of the UCLA David Geffen School of Medicine, Tel Aviv Sourasky Medical Center and Tel Aviv University, and Professor Christof Koch, of the California Institute of Technology and Allen Institute for Brain Science, Seattle, is featured in a recent article of the Scientific American magazine.

 Recent experiments during brain surgeries have shown that small groups of brain cells are responsible for encoding memories of specific people or objects.

 These neurons may also represent different variations of one thing – from the name of a person to their appearance from many different viewpoints.

 The researchers believe that single concepts may be held in as little as thousands of neurons or less – a tiny fraction of the billion or so neurons contained in the medial temporal lobe, which is a memory related structure within the brain.

 The group were able to monitor the brain activity of consenting patients undergoing surgery to treat epilepsy.
 This allowed the team to monitor the activity of single neurons in conscious patients while they looked at images on laptop screens, creating and recalling memories.

 In previous experiments, they had found that single neurons would 'fire' for specific concepts – such as Luke Skywalker – even when they were viewing images of him from different angles or simply hearing or reading his name.